 Do you need a reservation?
 Most likely not

 Kroa was the first place I ate at nearly a decade ago on my first Svalbard trip!
-It is kind of that ‘reliable’ place that I never have trouble getting in or grabbing a good meal at… so I continue to go back when I decide I want to eat out last minute.
+It is kind of that ‘reliable’ place that I never have trouble getting in or grabbing a good meal at, so I continue to go back when I decide I want to eat out at the last minute.

 At Kroa, you will find a menu with some Arctic favorites (I had a wild pigeon there one time and it was incredibly delicious) but also a pizza menu, which makes the place ideal for kids or someone wanting a comfort meal.